What Exactly Is the Cooling-Off Period?

 The Judgment That Changed Everything

 For decades, the six-month period was treated as absolute and mandatory.
-Courts had no discretion — regardless of how long a couple had been separated or how clearly they had decided to part ways, they had to wait.
+Courts had no discretion regardless of how long a couple had been separated or how clearly they had decided to part ways.

 That changed in 2017.